Ram Sasisekharan: Entrepreneurial activities

 Sasisekharan's PhD research led to the development of glycan sequencing platform.
-With his supervisor, Langer, he established Momenta Pharmaceuticals in 2001, which was eventually acquired by Johnson & Johnson for USD 6.5 billion.
+With his supervisor, Langer, he established Momenta Pharmaceuticals in 2001, which was eventually acquired by Johnson & Johnson for US$6.5 billion.
 During his 12-year tenure on Momenta's board, Sasisekharan provided input on the company's first commercial drug, which is a low-cost, highly potent version of the blood-thinner Lovenox, which is a low molecular weight heparan (LMWH).
 To complete development and commercialize this generic version of Lovenox, Momenta formed a collaboration with a division of Novartis.

 Sasisekharan has founded six companies.
 Sasisekharan co-founded Cerulean in 2006 to leverage nanopharmaceuticals to target tumors with highly potent chemotherapeutics.

 Sasisekharan also founded Visterra Inc., a company focused on the development of antibody-based treatments for kidney diseases and other hard-to-treat conditions like cancer and infectious.
-In 2018, Otsuka Pharmaceutical acquired the company for USD 430 million.
+In 2018, Otsuka Pharmaceutical acquired the company for US$430 million.
 In 2015, he co-founded Tychan, a Singapore-based company for the development of antibodies for infectious diseases such as COVID-19.

 Sasisekharan serves on the advisory board for multiple biotechnology companies, venture fundings, and non-profit organizations that are engaged in biotechnological developments.